sebastianknopf/py-gtfs-duckdb/README.md

 ## Core Functionaliy
 GTFS-DuckDB supports several core functionalities, described as follows:

-- Load and merge ("drop") GTFS static feeds: Several GTFS static feeds can be loaded and merged using different [strategies](docs/STRATEGIES.md).
+- Load and merge ("drop") GTFS static feeds: Several GTFS static feeds can be loaded and merged using different strategies.
 Even huge GTFS feeds (e.g. whole Baden-Württemberg) are working properly.
 - Remove unwanted agencies, routes or trips and their related objects
 - Execute SQL statements on the GTFS data directly
 - Export modified and merged GTFS datasets
-- Grabbing up realtime data and match them against the loaded static data.
+- Grabbing up realtime data from different GTFS-RT feeds and match them against the loaded static data.
 Matched realtime data are exposed with GTFS-RT endpoints providing a GTFS-RT server.

 The functionalities are used in production and also tested in a working GoogleMaps integration.